jenkinsci/generic-webhook-trigger-plugin/README.md

 INFO: Did not find any jobs to trigger!
 The user invoking /generic-webhook-trigger/invoke must have read permission to any jobs that should be triggered.
 ```

-And to authenticate in the request you may try this.
+And to authenticate in the request you may use a *token*, or try this:

 ```
 curl -vs http://username:password@localhost:8080/generic-webhook-trigger/invoke 2>&1